semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 ## Dependency graphs (beta)

 :::info
-Semgrep does not support the generation of dependency graphs for projects scanned in CI or managed scans of projects.
+Semgrep does not support the generation of dependency graphs for managed scans of projects.
 :::

 Dependency graphs allow you to view dependency paths for all transitive dependencies, up to seven layers deep, introduced in a project.
 With this information, you can understand how a transitive dependency was introduced and how deep it is nested in the dependency tree reflecting your project that Semgrep generates.

+Semgrep is capable of generating dependency graphs for:

-Dependency graphs are available after you locally scan a Java project **without a lockfile** that's built using Maven or Gradle with the help of the Gradle Wrapper.
-You must also provide the `--allow-local-builds` flag when initiating the scan:
+- Java projects **without lockfiles** if they're built using Maven or Gradle with the help of the Gradle Wrapper; ensure that the environment where you run Semgrep has the necessary dependencies required to build your project, such as Java and Maven, installed
+- Java projects that include a `maven_dep_tree.txt` file.

+Dependency graphs are available once you've updated your Semgrep deployment to use the `--allow-local-builds` flag when initiating the scan:

  ```console
  semgrep ci --allow-local-builds